acts-project/acts/CONTRIBUTING.md

 The ACTS project uses a <tt>git</tt> repository which is hosted on the CERN GitLab server.
 In order to be able to create merge requests (and thus, contribute to the development of ACTS), you need to create a fork on the CERN GitLab server.
 A general introduction to the GitLab web interface can be found [here](https://gitlab.cern.ch/help/gitlab-basics/README.md).
 Very nice tutorials as well as explanations for concepts and workflows with <tt>git</tt> can be found on [Atlassian](https://www.atlassian.com/git/).
 For a shorter introduction and the full <tt>git</tt> documentation have a look [here](https://git-scm.com/docs/gittutorial).

+##### Configuring git

+Commits to repositories on the CERN GitLab server are only accepted from CERN users.
+Therefore, it is important that <tt>git</tt> is correctly configured on all machines you are working on.
+It is necessary to that the git user email address to the primary email address of your CERN account (usually: firstname.lastname@cern.ch).
+You can check the current values with:

+`git config user.name`<br />
+`git config user.email`<br />

+You can change those settings by either editing the `.gitconfig` file in your home directory or by running:

+`git config --global user.name "Donald Duck"`<br />
+`git config --global user.email "donald.duck@cern.ch"`<br />

 ##### Creating your fork

 As a first step, you need to create your own fork of the ACTS project.
 For doing this, please go to the [ACTS GitLab page](https://gitlab.cern.ch/acts/a-common-tracking-sw), click on the fork button, and follow the instructions ([GitLab Help "How to fork a project"](https://gitlab.cern.ch/help/gitlab-basics/fork-project.md)).